 Our guides Avoiding scams and Staying safe have more information on how to stay safe online.
-If you want to get online but aren't sure how, Online Centres Network helps people who want to learn simple computer skills (page 24) and your local Age UK or local library might also offer computer training.
-In Wales visit your local Age Cymru.
-Contactless technology When you're out at the shops, contactless technology lets you make payments of up to £30 by holding your card over a card reader, without needing to enter your PIN.
+If you want to get online but aren't sure how, Online Centres Network helps people who want to learn simple computer skills (page 25) and your local Age UK or local library might also offer computer training.
+In Northern Ireland contact Libraries NI (page 24) and in Wales visit your local Age Cymru.

+Contactless technology

+When you're out at the shops, contactless technology lets you make payments of up to £100 by holding your card over a card reader, without needing to enter your PIN.
+Contact your bank if you would like to change the contactless limit on your card.

 Paying via contactless technology is just as safe as any other method and you can still get a receipt after each transaction.
 Your bank will put a limit on the number of contactless transactions that can be made in a row before you're asked for your PIN just to make sure your card hasn't been stolen.

-Getting support with new technology If you have difficulty using cash machines and card readers, you can get a chip and signature card, where you authorise payments with a signature rather than a PIN.
+Getting support with new technology

+If you have difficulty using cash machines and card readers, you can get a chip and signature card, where you authorise payments with a signature rather than a PIN.
 These can be used to pay for things in the same way as a regular card, but can't be used at self-service checkouts, like those found in supermarkets and petrol stations.

 You can withdraw cash from a branch using your card with a signature, but to withdraw money from a cash machine your bank will need to make arrangements for this.

 There are adaptations available for people with visual or hearing impairments.
 For example, you can request bank statements in large print or audio formats.

+Next steps

-Contact Action on Hearing Loss (page 21) or the Royal National Institute of Blind People (RNIB) (page 24) for information about the different products and equipment available.
+Contact RNID (page 25) or the Royal National Institute of Blind People (RNIB) (page 24) for information about the different products and equipment available.

 Sue found a way of managing her money that works for her and her family.